dalihub/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

 `FlexLayout` defines four properties that affect the size, orientation, and alignment of child views.
 These properties are described in more detail in the table below.
 Please see each categories below.

-`Justification` applies to the flex Direction axis whilst `Alignment` is the (other) cross axis.
-Changing the Direction will apply the `Justification` to the new direction.

-Natural size of items are used which can be different for each item.

-Setting the size of an item has no effect.

 | Property               | Type            | Description |
 | -----------------------| --------------- | ------------ |
 | `Direction`            | FlexDirection   | The orientation the flex items are laid out in (Column/Row) |